Frequently Asked Questions

 How will I know what my CSS is?

 Your CSS can be calculated by performing a 400m time trial effort followed by a 200m time trial (with a good rest in between!).
 The time trials should be carried out at maximal effort.
 We will give swimmers the opportunity to test their CSS periodically at our group coached sessions and then calculate your personal CSS based on the times you’ve achieved.
 Alternatively, you can carry out the time trials on your own, provide us with the times and we will calculate your CSS for you.
 If you don’t have your CSS, don’t worry, we can estimate it for the first few sessions, until you get the chance to test it properly.

 Do I need to attend every week?

 Consistency in your swimming is important if you want to make real improvements so we recommend attending as regularly as possible.
 However, we know that life gets in the way and its not always possible to commit to attending every week.
-If you buy a block of 10 sessions, you can use these sessions any time over a 12 month period, so you won’t lose out if you can’t make it now and again.

 What do I need to bring to the group coached sessions?